According to recent studies:

 Reels offer you the opportunity to hop on various beloved trends.
 This will give you an opportunity to show a different side of your brand and connect with your audience in a fun way.

 2. Create a winning profile

-Instagram has also launched their Instagram Business profiles and paid advertising.
-The Business profile adds a phone number to your bio and gives access to extensive analytics data.
-This feature is currently only available in USA, New Zealand and Australia – the rest of just have to wait.
+Instagram has also launched its Instagram Business profiles and paid advertising.
+The Business profile adds a phone number to your bio and gives access to extensive analytics data that wouldn't be otherwise available unless you're using a social media tool.

 3. Take them behind-the-scenes